A herbal medicine and cardiac tonic to promote healthy heart function.

 About Crataegus Oxy

-Alfred Vogel relished eating Crataegus berries as a child and only later as an adult did he learn of their true health benefits as a tincture made from the pulp of the berries.
+Alfred Vogel relished eating Crataegus berries as a child yet it was only later as an adult that he learned of their true health benefits as a tincture made from the pulp of the berries.

-Adults: Take 30 drops in a little water, 3 times daily, half an hour before eating.
+Take 30 drops in a little water 3 times daily.

 Hawthorn’s active components are mostly flavonoids (luteolin, apigenin, vitexin, rutin, and quercetin as glycosides) and procyanidins.